andrewzm/Amortised_Neural_Inference_Review/README.md

 - Install [Julia 1.9.4](https://julialang.org/downloads/).
 - Install [R >= 4.0.0](https://www.r-project.org/).

-Once Julia and R are setup, install the Julia and R package dependencies (given in `Project.toml` and `Manifest.toml`, and `dependencies.txt`, respectively) by running the following commands from the top-level of the repository:
+Once Julia and R are setup, install the Julia and R package dependencies (given in `Project.toml` and `Manifest.toml`, and `dependencies.txt`, respectively) by running the following commands from the top-level of the repository: *TODO* dependencies.txt is not currently in the repo: how do we want to document and install the R package dependencies?

 ```
 julia --project=. -e 'using Pkg; Pkg.instantiate(); Pkg.precompile()'